coincashew/EthPillar/README.md

 <details>

-<summary>How to switch between testnet and mainnet with EthPillar ?</summary>
+<summary>Change Networks: How to switch between testnet and mainnet with EthPillar ?</summary>

 To switch to mainnet, there are two recommended methods.

-* **Cleanest and most problem-free option**: Reformat Ubuntu OS and re-install EthPillar.
+* **Cleanest and most problem-free option**: Reformat Ubuntu OS and re-install EthPillar.&#x20;

 <!---->